 China has increased oil demand by an average 860 Mb/d each of the last two years.
 With China’s economy already slowing, let’s assume that Chinese oil demand would have increased by 500 Mb/d in 2020 without the impact of the coronavirus outbreak.
 Now factoring a moderate potential impact of the coronavirus, a 500 Mb/d deduction to Chinese oil demand, 2020 demand would remain flat to 2019 levels.
 This would mean that average 2020 crude imports in China would need to fall by nearly 600 Mb/d from December levels of 10.6 MMb/d.
 This is all while imports from the US are growing by 500 Mb/d, meaning that non-US countries would need to decrease exports to China by a combined 1.1 MMb/d, and therefore give up market share in the most important crude market in the world.

 Who might give up this market share?
-First, its important to note that Saudi Arabia is currently discussing deepening production cuts by an additional 600 Mb/d.
+First, it’s important to note that Saudi Arabia is currently discussing deepening production cuts by an additional 600 Mb/d.
 While Saudi Arabia typically sends its heavier crudes to China (as opposed to the US’s light, sweet crude), the cuts would help balance the overall picture.
 However, these additional cuts are likely to only be a short-term impact while global pricing markets remain heavily focused on Chinese oil demand.
 Apart from Saudi production cuts, the most logical displaceable crude grades are those out of West Africa, which exported an average of 1.5 MMb/d to China in 2019.

-Whether or not this displacement actually occurs is yet to be seen, but significant oil market disruptions are necessary for the phase one US-China trade deal to ring true.
-Not to mention the tariffs that still weigh on US crude headed to China, which were reduced this morning from 5% to 2.5%.
+Whether or not this displacement actually occurs is yet to be seen, but significant oil market disruptions are necessary for phase one US-China trade deal to ring true.
+Not to mention the tariffs that still weigh on US crude headed to China, which was reduced this morning from 5% to 2.5%.
 What is equally as important is how the US chooses to respond if China falls short of its energy product purchase agreements.
 How do the potential impacts of the coronavirus fit into the broader crude market, and how might global supply disruptions help buoy markets?
 The answers to these questions and more can be found in BTU Analytics’ monthly publication of the Oil Market Outlook.
 Also, the February edition of the Upstream Outlook will contain a deeper dive into global liquids markets and how China fits into that picture.
 Click the above links above to receive more information on these reports.